-Superintendent Jared Rumage at the borough middle school in May, 2019.
+Superintendent Jared Rumage, second from left, with board members.
 (Photo by John T. Ward.
 Click to enlarge.)

 By JOHN T. WARD

 The Red Bank council advanced a rewrite of the borough pot law Wednesday night, undeterred by cannabis business owners warning of lawsuits.